haschke-m/typo3-be-module-tabs/README.md

 persistent iframe, so switching between tabs preserves the state of every open module instead of resetting it.

+## Features

 - Click a module in the module menu to load it in the active tab.
 - Ctrl/Cmd-click (or middle-click) a module to open it in a new tab.
 - Clicking a module that is already open focuses its tab instead of reloading it.
 - Open tabs are restored after a full backend reload.
+- Tabbing can be disabled in the backend user settings.

 ## Installation